onnx/models/vision/classification/shufflenet_v2/README.md

 ])
 input_tensor = preprocess(input_image)
 ```
-Crete a mini-batch as expected by the model
+Create a mini-batch as expected by the model.
 ```python
 input_batch = input_tensor.unsqueeze(0)
 ```